✅ [UK] Signup+ integration checklist

 If we can't collect any of the above KYC details for a user, the initial payment fails with the reason no_identity_data.

-Use these details to conduct your own internal KYC checks.
+Use these bank-checked details to conduct your own internal KYC checks as you normally would.

 9. Conduct your KYC checks